thanhnguyen2187/elsa-challenge/readme.md

 npx pnpm install
 ```

-To run the development server:
+To run the development frontend and real-time server:

 ```sh
 npx pnpm dev